djalbat/reaction/README.md

 Quite how you write your `render()` methods is down to you.
 One common pattern is to check for the presence of an update.
 If it is missing, the `render()` method can return the element's children on the assumption that the element is being mounted.
 On the other hand if an update is present, the `render()` method can make benign changes to these children on the assumption that the element is not being mounted.
 This pattern depends on calling the `render()` method directly upon receipt of an update, however, rather than indirectly by way of the `forceUpdate()` method.

 In short, the makeup of any `render()` method will depend on its usage and there is no "one size fits all" solution.
-Further, detailed guidance can be found in the 'Recommended patterns' section at the foot of the Inference readme file.
+Further guidance can be found in the 'Recommended patterns' section at the foot of the Inference readme file.

 ## Contact